 Surgeon Assistant Job Description, Duties and Career Information

 Surgeon assistants, also called surgical assistants, provide assistance during an operation by performing a variety of crucial tasks.
 Their job duties vary depending on their place of employment.
-To enter this profession, individuals must complete a surgical assistant or physician assistant program and meet licensing standards.
+To enter this profession, individuals must complete a surgical assistant or physician assistant program, usually at the graduate level, and meet licensing standards.

 Surgical Assistant Job Description

 According to the American Association of Surgical Physician Assistants (AASPA), surgical assistants are medical professionals who are trained to work in a surgical environment (www.aaspa.com).
 They may work in general surgery or in one of the many surgical specialties, including ophthalmology and orthopedics.
 Those who work in hospitals may coordinate treatment plans or order tests.

 The AASPA indicates that the primary job of a surgical assistant is to aid a surgeon during a procedure.
 During a procedure, they perform critical tasks, such as applying dressings and ensuring that the area remains sterile.
 Surgical assistants may explain a procedure with a patient prior to surgery and perform routine checkups afterward.

 The job duties for surgical assistants outside of surgery vary, depending on their employer.
 Surgical assistants who work in physician's offices may perform some clerical work, including record keeping and handling phone calls.